oryzalee8871/WQD7005_DataMining/README.md

 # WQD7005_DataMining
-## Climate, News and Stock Price based Predictability on Crude Palm Oil (CPO) Commodity Price
+## Climate and News' Sentiment  based Predictability on Crude Palm Oil (CPO)Commodity Price and Production Yield

 This is a Data Mining course work project in fulfillment to Master's of Data Science in University of Malaya.